Aug. 24: classes begin

 Information for Parents

 We understand that parents want to have a role in the education of their Hamilton student.
 We encourage communication between students and parents about the student's academic program and life at Hamilton.
 However, we believe that students are ultimately responsible for their own academic program and success.
+It is important to remember that college students are learning to handle greater independence and responsibility.
+Allowing them to determine who receives their academic information is a part of their growth.
 Faculty and staff are available to assist students and will help them achieve their goals, but the student has final responsibility for understanding the policies and procedures.

 Grades and Academic Progress